dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 They are numerous advantages to this approach:

-- Reproducible: each time it runs a test, a seed is produced in order to be able to re-run the test again on the same datasets.
+- Reproducible: each time it runs a property test, a seed is produced in order to be able to re-run the test again on the same datasets.
-- Cover the scope of all possible inputs: it does not limit itself to restricted set of inputs and can cover the whole range of strings, integers or whatever type required for the system to be tested.
+- Cover the scope of all possible inputs: it does not limit itself to restricted sets of inputs and can cover the whole range of strings, integers or whatever type required by the system under tests.
-- Shrink the input in case of failure: whenever it fails, the framework (it is the case in all the frameworks I tested so far), try to reduce the input to a smaller input.
-For instance: if the condition of the failure is the presence of a given character in a string it should return the string having only this precise character
+- Shrink the input in case of failure: whenever it fails, the framework tries to reduce the input to a smaller input.
+For instance: if the condition of the failure is the existence of a given character in a string it should return the one-character string having only this character.

+It is also important to note that it does not - by any means - replace unit testing.
+It only provides an additional tool that might prove very efficient to reduce some boilerplate tests.

 ## Shrinking through example